 Clean Light Fixtures

 3. Maintenance Schedule

-All buildings need to be maintained on a regular basis and a schedule helps to ensure routine maintenance is done consistently.
+All buildings need to be maintained regularly, and a schedule helps to ensure routine maintenance is done consistently.

-Whether it is changing the air filters in the HVAC units, painting high traffic areas or sealing the parking lot, a schedule helps to ensure things get done on a regular basis.
+Whether it is changing the air filters in the HVAC units, painting high traffic areas, or sealing the parking lot, a schedule helps to ensure things get done regularly.

 To do this, take a few people and walk the church campus and make a list of all maintenance projects.